bjornekelund/rbnskew/README.md

 For a more rapid analysis, the analysis can be done for only a selected call, using the -t option.

-The script `initweb.bash` offers a crude way to start up the process.
+The script `initweb.sh` offers a crude way to start up the process.
-It will run a basic (not two-step) analysis of the last five days of RBN data to make sure the table created by `webserver/updatehistdata.bash` is not empty.
+It will run a basic (not two-step) analysis of the last five days of RBN data to make sure the table created by `webserver/updatehistdata.sh` is not empty.

 The script `getrbndata` downloads all RBN data for a selected month (that does not already exist) into the `rbnfiles` subfolder.